Spiritual blindness

 At one point he summoned Moses and Aaron and told them he had sinned against them, and against the Lord, by not letting the Israelites go.
 He asked for their forgiveness and told them to pray to the Lord for him so that the deadly plague would be removed.

 Moses did so, but the Word says that the Lord again hardened Pharaoh's heart so that he would not let the people go (Exo 10:1620).
-Pharaoh wanted to be saved from God's wrath but he couldn't because salvation does not depend upon man's desire or effort, but on God's mercy (Rom 9:167).
+Pharaoh wanted to be saved from God's wrath, but God wouldn't let him, because salvation does not depend upon man's desire or effort, but on God's mercy (Rom 9:167).

-Unfortunately Pharaoh was not an object of God's mercy, prepared in advance for glory (Rom 9:234), but of his wrath, prepared for destruction (Rom 9:22).
-Moreover, he was a Gentile, which means that God hardens the hearts of both Jews and Gentiles in accordance with his will.
+Unfortunately, Pharaoh was not an object of God's mercy, prepared in advance for glory (Rom 9:234), but of his wrath, prepared for destruction (Rom 9:22).
+Moreover, he was a Gentile, which means that God hardens the hearts of Jews and Gentiles in accordance with his will.

 That has led some to ask: 'But if God hardens people's hearts so they cannot repent, then why does he blame us for our sin?'
 The answer is: 'But who are you, O man, to talk back to God (Rom 9:20)?'

 Who are we to question God's dealings with mankind?
-The fact is that everyone is a sinner from birth and deserves nothing more than the flames of hell, but God has seen fit to save some through the sacrifice of his Son, and we should be grateful for that.
+The fact is that every one of us is a sinner from birth and deserves nothing but the flames of hell, but God has seen fit to save some through the sacrifice of his Son, and we should be grateful for that.

-Not all mankind will perish in their sin, as Pharaoh did: some will come to eternal life.
-Even as Noah saved his family (small in number) from God's wrath through his righteousness (Gen 6:89), so shall the children of God (small in number Mat 7:14) be saved from God's wrath through the righteousness of Christ.
+Not all of mankind will perish in their sin, as Pharaoh did.
+Some will come to eternal life.
+Even as Noah saved his family, small in number, from God's wrath through his righteousness (Gen 6:89), so shall the children of God, small in number (Mat 7:14), be saved from God's wrath through the righteousness of Christ.

-The Bible teaches that Satan blinds the minds of unbelievers so they cannot understand the gospel, and God makes them spiritually blind and spiritually deaf so they cannot turn and believe.
+The Bible teaches that Satan blinds the minds of unbelievers so that they cannot understand the gospel, and God makes them spiritually blind and spiritually deaf so that they cannot turn and believe.

-And, as God is sovereign on earth and Satan is a created being who is subject to his will, God allows Satan to blind people's minds so that his purpose in election (his choice of those he saves) will be fulfilled (Rom 9:103).
+And, as God is sovereign on earth and Satan is a created being, God allows Satan to blind people's minds so that his purpose in election (his choice of those he saves) will be fulfilled (Rom 9:103).

 Man's salvation is entirely in the hands of God.
 Only God can soften people's hearts and give them ears that hear and eyes that see so they can respond to the gospel of his Son.
 And that, as John Newton tells us, is a result of his grace.